-Bit Field Name Reset R/W Description 7:0 ACC[7:0] 0x00 R/W Accumulator
+Bit Name Reset R/W Description 7:0 ACC[7:0] 0x00 R/W Accumulator purposes it may be used as a scratch-pad register to hold temporary data.

 10.3.5 B Register

 The B register is used as the second 8-bit argument during execution of multiply and divide instructions.
 When not used for these